+Goal 3:

+Anson Charter Academy - Our mission is to develop each child into an academically thriving citizen, by partnering with parents and the community, utilizing high expectations and a rigorous classical education, delivered with purposeful and spirited devotion.
 The Academy will conduct a Parent Satisfaction Survey twice a year and achieve a satisfaction rate of 85% year one, 90% year two, and 95% thereafter.

-Financial Goals:

-The Academy will have a cash reserve at end of year one of \$50,000 and increase that by a minimum of \$50,000 annually to achieve a reserve of \$150,000 at end of year three.

-The Academy will make finances of the school transparent by putting the annual audited financial report on our website when received.
+Financial Goals: Goal 1: The Academy will have a cash reserve at end of year one of \$50,000 and increase that by a minimum of \$50,000 annually to achieve a reserve of \$150,000 at end of year three.
+Goal 2: The Academy will make finances of the school transparent by putting the annual audited financial report on our website when received.
 Goal 3: The Academy will receive an unqualified auditors opinion on our financial statements every year with no material findings.

-Academic Goals:

-The Academy, beginning in year 2, will exceed the results of the READY EOG (Proficiency) results of the Anson district elementary schools, exceed it by 4% points in year 3, by 6 points in year 4, and by 8 points in year 5.

-The Academy will meet EVAAS growth in year 2 and 3 and exceed growth in year 4 & 5 forward

-Students in grades 2-5 will demonstrate their understanding of citizenship each year by volunteering or attending a civic event and producing a report of project of what they've learned.
+Academic Goals: Goal 1: The Academy, beginning in year 2, will exceed the results of the READY EOG (Proficiency) results of the Anson district elementary schools , exceed it by 4% points in year 3, by 6 points in year 4, and by 8 points in year 5.
+Goal 2: The Academy will meet EVAAS growth in year 2 and 3 and exceed growth in year 4 & 5 forward Goal 3: Students in grades 2-5 will demonstrate their understanding of citizenship each year by volunteering or attending a civic event and producing a report of project of what they've learned.
+Governance Goals: Goal 1: The board will meet a minimum of 10 times a year and have an 80% cumulative attendance rate or higher.
+Goal 2: The Academy will not receive a non-compliance violation letter from the Office of Charter Schools.
+Goal 3: Every board member will receive a minimum of 8 hours of group, in-person governance training each year.

-Governance Goals:

-The board will meet a minimum of 10 times a year and have an 80% cumulative attendance rate or higher.

-The Academy will not receive a non-compliance violation letter from the Office of Charter Schools.

-Every board member will receive a minimum of 8 hours of group, in-person governance training each year.

 Communication to the Board, Parents, Teachers, Students, and Stakeholders: The principal will prepare all academic and operational goal reports to the full board.
+Depending on the specific goal, the Academic Committee or School full board.
 Depending on the specific goal, the Academic Committee or School Improvement Team may review the report and then offer recommendations if needed.
 All financial reports will be prepared by the treasurer and our LINQ service provider, then presented to the Financial Committee for a full evaluation and recommendations.
 All recommendations will be discussed and voted on by the full board.
 Parents, teachers, students, and stakeholders will all be notified when the reports are presented to the full board.